doceazedo/ssn/README.md

 ## 🚀 Deploy

-Currently, there is no specific deployment process but you can generally follow the development environment steps and:
+For deploying in production you can generally follow the development environment steps and:

 - Only expose the `25565` and `80` ports from your server
 - Setup the environment variables properly